mkrogh/SpacedMentions/README.md

 TODO
 ----

-- Better handling of username validation, curretly only requires username to start with a digit or character, but it can end with spaces...
+- Better handling of username validation, curretly allows 3 spaces...
+Not really a good solution.